 In your pre-retreat coaching session, we'll discuss your concept, voice, story, character and craft, as well as what you want to accomplish during the retreat, and set out a specific Work Plan.

 During the retreat, you'll have a scheduled one-on-one meeting to discuss your work-in-progress, your writing and your publication goals.

 Throughout travel retreats, we'll have plenty of casual chatting time.
 In virtual retreats, Café Time allows group chat and individual questions.

-After returning home, your follow-up coaching session lets you check in and address questions or new challenges as your writing continues.
+After returning home, a group reunion session lets you check in and address questions or new challenges as your writing continues.

-In Italy, India and Costa Rica, a friend or family member age 16+ sharing your room pays a companion fee of about 1/2 the writer's fee.
+In Italy, India, Portugal and Costa Rica, a friend or family member age 16+ sharing your room pays a companion fee of about 1/2 the writer's fee.
 Their trip includes lodging, group meals and activities, local tours and airport transfers.

 Pairs of writing friends often enjoy Rebirth Your Book together; solo writers make lasting connections.

 In Lancaster, our lodging is limited to only participating writers.